Determining the age of a banjo is sometimes simple, and other times not so simple.

 In fact, this could be both the starting point and the end of your search, since many modern instruments are well labelled, and the information indicating the age of the instrument could be quite obvious after this simple assessment.

 Other less obvious indicators of the age of the banjo might include the style or material of manufacture.

 Determining if the neck is reinforced with steel or not could indicate the age, since necks without steel reinforcement tend to be far older.

 Other key features which might indicate the age would be the tuners, the peg head, the nut, the resonator, and the number of strings.

 Where the instrument came from is also a possible indicator, since finding a banjo in your uncle’s dusty attic, which he used to play when he was a kid in the 1950’s, could help you with your quest for knowledge and provide some clues as to the age of the instrument.

 Sometimes, though, it’s simply impossible to find the age of the banjo just by looking at it.

 In any case, once you’ve found as many obvious clues as possible on your own, if you haven’t yet determined the age of the banjo you’ll probably move to the next method.

 The internet is of course a great resource of knowledge and information sharing, and when it comes to banjos, information abounds.

-It’s important to take caution when researching your instrument’s age on the internet though, since you can go down many different rabbit holes which can lead to misinformation.
+It’s important to take caution when researching your instrument’s age on the internet though, since you can go down many different rabbit holes that can lead to misinformation.